 Then out of the dust in the west came the very successful TV series "McLeod's Daughters".
-Again, with Roger Dowling ACS at the helm.
-We finally enjoyed shooting proper 16 x 9 framed scenes, giving the production a very high quality wide screen look.
+Again with Roger Dowling ACS at the helm, we finally enjoyed shooting proper 16 x 9 framed scenes, giving the production a very high quality wide screen look.
 We shot on Arri SR III Super 16mm cameras on Panther dollies with a variety of film stocks for all occasions.

-As the 2nd Unit D.P. and part time main unit operator, we would be shooting all sorts of scenes with the actors and animals.
-On occasion, we did aerial shots from helicopters and light aircraft.
-We did some air to air scenes to match Roger's footage in the studio with the main actors.
-This was such fun to do.
-One time in a helicopter, shooting the pilot's pov, we had to make it look like the chopper was going down and crash.
-The pilot was extremely experienced and flung the helicopter all over the place, and in circles, very close to trees.
-Again, such a great and exciting way to spend the afternoon.

-There was also 'day for night' scenes and a lot of night shoots, so the camera, gripping and lighting teams were always kept very busy.
+As the 2nd Unit DP and part time main unit operator, we would be shooting all sorts of scenes with the actors and animals.
+On occasion, we did aerial shots from helicopters and light aircraft and some air to air scenes to match Roger's footage in the studio with the main actors.
+There was also 'day for night' scenes and a lot of night shoots, so the camera and lighting teams were always kept very busy, changing filters, film stock, lighting gels and fixtures, flags, etc, etc.

 The country location was a real working farm with cattle, bulls, sheep, alpacas, wild pigs and dogs which were at times, featured in the episodes.
 The weather was relentless during the extremely hot summers and freezing cold winters.
-Still, the crew survived the many hardships thrown at us and McLeod's franchise became a worldwide success.
+Still, the crew survived the many hardships thrown at us and Mcleod's became a worldwide success.

-I always carry a notebook to jot down set ups and what the main unit DP is doing with the lights, film stock, filters, lens sizes, etc. So when it comes to matching shots, I have the basic info to help create the same look.
+FYI, my notes (of many) from the shoot regarding 'Daylight Interiors' are: 200T Kodak Stock, gel HMI lights with CTO $\frac{1}{4}$ / $\frac{1}{2}$, + 85 filter =125 ASA.
+I always carry a notebook to jot down set ups and what the main unit DP is doing with the lights, film stock, filters, lens sizes, etc. so when it comes to matching shots, I have the basic info to help create the same look.

 Of all the many highlights of working on this show, I have to say filming a horse giving birth certainly was one of the most remarkable.

 After a few casual years on McLeod's, I decided to head north once again to Sydney to pursue more film work.
 Upon landing I was roped into shooting a little doco about this chap called, Chopper Read.
-(Now no longer with us).
 He was having his first exhibition of his paintings in the heart of Sydney.
 This fearful living legend, with no ears, was wearing a pale blue silk suit surrounded by his X-rated artworks.
-Safe to say all went well and the artworks were collecting many red sold dots.
-In celebration, we all went up to Kings Cross to have a lovely Italian meal surrounded by 'his people' in more suits.
-I felt like I was in a scene from, "The Godfather".
-The meal was excellent.
-"Welcome to Sydney, Mr Bolton".
+Safe to say all went well and the artworks were collecting red sold dots.
+In celebration, we all went up to Kings Cross to have a lovely Italian meal surrounded by his 'people' in more suits.
+"Welcome to Sydney, Mr Bolton."

 My second feature film came along in 2005.
 Entitled, "Ra Choi", I saw the script two nights before shooting and the digital Panasonic DVX 100 camera, (with anamorphic lens adapter), arrived the next day.
 Nothing like jumping blind into my first digital film!
-The director, producer; Michael Frank, had researched the project over two years, studying the drug trade, the local Asian gangs and the social unrest in Cabramatta, west of Sydney.
+The director, Michael Frank had researched the film over two years, studying the drug trade, the local Asian gangs and the social unrest in Cabramatta, west of Sydney.
 He financed the film himself and wrote the screenplay.
-Some of the more brutal and confronting scenes we shot, one would believe to be made up, but they were sadly all true.
-As a low budget feature, we had minimal crew and equipment, and it was a tough, arduous and sometimes dangerous production.
+Some of the scenes we shot, one would believe to be made up, but sadly, they were all true.
+As a low budget feature, we had minimum crew and equipment and it was a tough, arduous and sometimes dangerous production.
 But that is another story all together!